 “Doctors already possess wide discretion when it comes to recommending and prescribing other medications, many of which pose far greater risks to health than does marijuana.
 A patient’s treatment options should not be limited by the government, but rather should be determined in confidence between a patient and their doctor.
 Doctors should be fully empowered to decide what treatment options are best — free from political interference.”

 New patients certified through the new system will receive certification from the OCM.
-Those who already have a New York MMJ card from the Department of Health can continue to use it to access medical marijuana until it reaches its expiration date.
+Those who already have a MMJ card NY from the Department of Health can continue to use it to access medical marijuana until it reaches its expiration date.

 After the old MMJ cards reach their expiration, the OMC would be responsible for their reissuing.
 The current caregivers will receive their new registry ID cards, printed with their authorized patient’s identity.